bugabinga/dotfiles/neovim/README.md

 # todo

 * remove mason
+* warn if trying to load a lsp client, that has no command
 * navic highlights do not fit winbar
 * make highlights more visible when expanding snippets
 * cursor restore position on (session?) load jumps one location to somewhere